bc-anaisabel/juniperus_paper/README.md

-## Pipeline for analyzing Illumina MiSeq paired-end data
+## Pipeline for analyzing Illumina MiSeq paired-end data from fungal communities

 This repository contains the scripts for: